front-commerce/developers.front-commerce.com/source/docs/reference/wishlist-provider.md

 # The WishlistDecorator

-When developing stories for components using the `WishlistProvider`'s hooks you need to have the `WishlistProvider` as an ancestor to your story.
-We have created a `WishlistDecorator` to help with this process.
-You must add the `WishlistDecorator` above the `ApolloDecorator` in your story as follows:
+When developing stories for components using the `WishlistProvider`'s hooks you need to add the `WishlistDecorator` above the `ApolloDecorator` in your story as follows:

 ```jsx
   ...